Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 • The installation of optimisers takes time, which increases the cost of installation.
 They’re mounted under every solar panel like a microinverter, and by the time you pay for the additional equipment to your string system and the cost to install it, you’re almost as expensive as a microinverter solar system.

 • While the optimiser does a lot to boost the performance of a string solar system, it is still a string solar system.
 It’s subject to most of the same problems inherent in a string system.
 There is still a central point of failure.
-If there’s an issue with the inverter or an optimiser, the whole system underperforms or shuts down.
+If there’s an issue with the inverter on the side of the house, the whole system underperforms or shuts down.

 If you’re interested in learning more about which type of solar system you want based on your energy needs and goals, you might want to check out the following article titled, How Much Solar Do You Need?